BitBadges/social-paper/README.md

     validDates: boolean //true if badge has start/end dates, false if valid forever }
 ```
-Notably, you have various attributes including start and end date, regular valid dates, issuer, issuerChain, etc. The can be utilized in various different ways.
+Notably, you have various attributes including start and end date, regular valid dates, issuer, issuerChain, etc. They can be utilized in various different ways.

 ## Game Theory
 There are many implications in regards to game theory and how badges will be used to establish different models.
 Many things will be centered around Social Physics.
 What that means, is that eventually you can mathematically optimize retention, create new badge types, create time intervals, create different media types and establish universes of data.